-PATH MODE
+• PATH MODE

 This mode is used for defining fixed paths.
-A path is a perfect application for guided, directional object movement such as conveyors.
+A path is a perfect mechanism for describing for guided, directional movement such as conveyors.
 The geometry or route of a path is easily defined by clicking on existing lines and arcs of a layout.
 Tools are also provided for defining path speeds, circularity, and accumulation status.
-Accumulating paths provide automatic queuing for objects which pile up at the end of the path.
+Accumulating paths provide automatic queuing for objects that pile up at the end of the path.